 We headed off from Vang Vieng to Phonsavan where we were taking a self-guided motorbike tour of the Plain of Jars.
 It’s not possible to book this route online, we bought a ticket from a travel agent in Vang Vieng – just look for signs.

-Most travellers from Vang Vieng head to Vientiane and you can check details of how to do that here
+Most travelers from Vang Vieng head to Vientiane and you can check details of how to do that here